FusionAuth/fusionauth-example-php-connector/README.md

 ### Connector license

 Note that Connectors are a feature available to FusionAuth installations with a paid edition.
-You can [sign up for a 14 day free trial](https://fusionauth.io/pricing) of the "Developer" Edition to test this functionality out.
+You can [sign up for a 14 day free trial](https://fusionauth.io/pricing) of the "Starter" Edition to test this functionality out.

 ### Setup